 FirstLight believes that the proposed level of effort is sufficient to obtain baseline information on recreational usage and demand within the Projects' area.
-The estimated cost for the recreation inventory and user contact survey outlined in this plan is approximately \$85,000-\$95,000.
+The estimated cost for the recreation inventory and user contact survey outlined in this plan is approximately \$105,000-\$115,000.

-In accordance with 18 CFR § 5.15(c), a Study Plan Meeting will be held on May 14, 2013.
-The purpose of the Study Plan Meeting will be to informally resolve any outstanding issues with respect to FirstLight's PSP and the study requests filed by stakeholders, and to clarify the PSP and any information gathering and study requests.
-Field data collection will take place in 2014.
+In accordance with 18 CFR § 5.15(c), a Study Plan Meeting was held on May 14, 2013.
+The purpose of the Study Plan Meeting was to informally resolve any outstanding issues with respect to FirstLight's PSP and the study requests filed by stakeholders, and to clarify the PSP and any information gathering and study requests.
+Prior to the filing of the RSP, FirstLight will hold an additional meeting with stakeholders to review and obtain comments on the proposed survey instrument contained herein.

+Field data collection for this study will take place in January 2014 through December 2014.
 Statistical analysis of the data will occur in 2015.